henry2004y/KeyNotes/contents/flr.md

 ### Cartesian Box Model

-Earliest theories made derivations in the spherical or cylindrical coordinates.
-Here we show an easier version in the Cartesian coordinates.
+Earliest theories had cold ideal MHD equations @eq:mhd_cold_e_wave or @eq:mhd_cold_b_wave expressed in the spherical or cylindrical coordinates, which are not easy to solve.
+As we will see, the essence of FLR can be obtained in the Cartesian coordinates.
 We simplify the actual dayside magnetosphere, which like a compressed dipole, to something we can solve analytically.
-Imagine a field line with both footpoints connecting to the conducting ionosphere, we can map this curved field line into a straight line extending along z.
-In the x direction, the outer boundary is the magnetopause, and the inner boundary is the reflection point (some studies refer to the plasmapause).
-The y direction represents the azimuthal direction, therefore at the front of the magnetosphere it is more aligned with the y direction in GSE/GSM and at the flanks/sides it is more aligned with the x direction.
-If the length in y is finite ($b < \infty$), we call it a _cavity_; if the length in y is infinite ($b\rightarrow \infty$), we call it a _waveguide_.
+Imagine a field line with both footpoints connecting to the conducting ionosphere, we can map this curved field line into a straight line extending along $z$.
+In the $x$-direction, the outer boundary is the magnetopause, and the inner boundary is the reflection point (plasmapause or ionosphere).
+The $y$-direction represents the azimuthal direction, therefore at the front of the magnetosphere it is more aligned with the $y$-direction in GSE/GSM and at the flanks/sides it is more aligned with the $x$-direction.
+If the length in $y$ is finite ($b < \infty$), we call it a _cavity_; if the length in $y$ is infinite ($b\rightarrow \infty$), we call it a _waveguide_.
 The names cavity and waveguide are inherited from electrodynamics.
 This is shown in the schematic @fig:box_mapping and @fig:box_config.

 ![From one of Southwood & Kivelson's paper.](images/box_model_mapping.png){#fig:box_mapping}

 ![From one of Southwood & Kivelson's paper.](images/box_model_config.png){#fig:box_config}

-Sometimes it is better to use the plasma displacement $\pmb{\xi}$ instead of $\mathbf{u}$, where $\mathbf{u} = \dot{\pmb{\xi}}$.

-Along the $z$ direction, the wavenumber $k_z$ will have discrete values determined by field line length.
-In the y direction, we impose periodic boundary conditions.
-This does not mean that the solution do not have y direction variations; it means that it is like a cavity with given boundaries along y, so that a quantized wavenumber $k_y$ is required to fulfill the boundary condition.
-In the x direction, the boundaries are provided by the large $V_A$ gradients at both the magnetopause $x_m$ and the plasmapause $x_t$.
-Waves incident on either of these two boundaries are totally internally reflected, and that wave energy is contained within the box, so we impose $\xi_x = 0 | x = x_t, x_m$.
-Note that in the model we do not introduce wavenumber $k_x$.
+Along the $z$-direction, we impose the ionospheric boundary for closed field lines $u_x = u_y = B_{1z} = 0$.
 Because of the ideal MHD assumption, the electric field along the field lines $E_z = 0$.

-With the ansatz
+In the $y$-direction, we impose either a periodic boundary condition for the cavity model that leads to a quantized wavenumber $k_y$, or a infinite boundary.
+In the $x$ direction, the boundaries are provided by large $V_A$ gradients at both the outer boundary $x_m$ (magnetopause) and the inner boundary $x_t$ (plasmapause).
+We impose a reflective boundary $u_x = 0$ at $x = x_t, x_m$. _The inhomogeity in $x$ means that we can only consider Fourier components in the $y$ and $z$ directions_.
+Therefore, we seek wave modes of the form $\propto \exp[i(k_y y + k_z z - \omega t)]$ with the ansatz

 $$
 \begin{aligned}